com-lihaoyi/scalatags/Readme.md

                    void: Boolean) extends Node
 ```

 is a simple, immutable representation of a single HTML tag.
-It's `.apply()` method takes a list of [Modifier](http://lihaoyi.github.io/scalatags/#scalatags.Modifier) objects, which are really objects with a single `transform: HtmlTag => HtmlTag` method.
+Its `.apply()` method takes a list of [Modifier](http://lihaoyi.github.io/scalatags/#scalatags.Modifier) objects, which are really objects with a single `transform: HtmlTag => HtmlTag` method.
 These transforms are applied to the [HtmlTag](http://lihaoyi.github.io/scalatags/#scalatags.HtmlTag) sequentially, returning a new HtmlTag at the end of the process.

 The current selection of [Modifier](http://lihaoyi.github.io/scalatags/#scalatags.Modifier) (or implicitly convertable) types include